Clutha Community Hub

 - External funding for Clutha Community Hub is confirmed.
 Link to Media Release.

-Timeline - Balclutha Memorial Hall Re-development
+Balclutha Memorial Hall redevelopment: relevant documents

 How did we get here?
 This timeline outlines the process and contains links to key documents and other pieces of information that were part of the discussion along the way leading up to the demolition of the old Balclutha Memorial Hall and the building of the new Clutha Community Hub.

-In 2016 Clutha District Council received a commissioned report from BECA providing an seismic assessment of the main Council buildings and halls.
+In 2016 Clutha District Council received a commissioned report from BECA providing an detailed seismic assessment of the main Council buildings and halls.

 This report assessed the Balclutha War Memorial Hall, in respect of life safety impacts of occupants, at 18% of New Building Strength, putting it in the 'Earthquake Prone' category.
+The BECA report and the appendix dealing with the Information and Service Centre here.

 As part of the Our Place Balclutha community consultation residents were asked for their opinions about the future of the Balclutha Memorial Hall.
 Three options were suggested